watura/api-spec-1/resources/files/index.md

     <tr>
         <td><code>derivative_files</code></td>
         <td>object</td>
         <td>Up to 10 derivative files.
-The keys can be anything, though keys starting with <code>core_</code> are reserved, though some are allowed if they match specified parameters.
+The keys can be anything, though keys starting with <code>core_</code> are reserved.
+Reserved keys are allowed if they match specified parameters.
 For example:
             <table>
                 <tr>
                     <th>Field</th>